GYiyouth/ECollaboration/web/WEB-INF/lib/mysql-connector-java-5.1.40/docs/README.txt

           + Table Name - enter DUAL.
    10. To test your connection pool click the Ping button at the top of the frame.
-A message will be displayed confirming correct operation or otherwise.
-If an error message is received recheck the previous steps, and ensure that MySQL Connector/J has been correctly copied into the previously specified location.
+A messageBean will be displayed confirming correct operation or otherwise.
+If an error messageBean is received recheck the previous steps, and ensure that MySQL Connector/J has been correctly copied into the previously specified location.